onyxhealth/oauth2org/README.md

-# oauth2org - An OAuth2 Provider and FHIR Proxy
+# oauth2org - An OAuth2 Provider (Server) and FHIR Proxy with "Batteries Included"

-This project is a "batteries included", reusable OAuth2 Server and FHIR Proxy.
+The OAuth2org project is a "batteries included", reusable OAuth2 Server and FHIR Proxy.
 It is written in Django 2/3  and Python 3.
 It uses the Django OAuth Toolkit as its base.

 Here is some of what you can do: